6 Things You Need To Know When Buying An Air Purifier [STUDY]

 KEY TAKE AWAYS FROM OUR STUDY

-• What levels of filtration are needed? : Given high PM2.5 concentrations in India, it is essential to buy a purifier with a HEPA filter which protects you against very small PM2.5 particles.
+• What levels of filtration are needed?: Given high PM2.5 concentrations in India, it is essential to buy a purifier with a HEPA filter which protects you against very small PM2.5 particles.
 You also need a pre-filter which catches the bigger particles preventing the HEPA from getting clogged quickly.
 Additional levels of filtration are nice to have.

-• For a 818 sq ft room, CADR should be at least 545 (818*8/12).
+• For an 818 sq ft room, CADR should be at least 545 (818*8/12).

 • For a 680 sq ft room, CADR should be at least 453 (680*8/12).

-• For a 450 sq ft room, CADR should be atleast 300 (450*8/12).
+• For a 450 sq ft room, CADR should be at least 300 (450*8/12).

 • For a 200 sq ft room, CADR should be at least 134 (200*8/12).